-If you find yourself becoming your teen's personal ATM this summer, it might mean that your teen has lost awareness for how much and how he/she spends your money.
+If you find yourself becoming your teen's personal ATM it might mean that your teen has lost awareness for how much and how he/she spends your money.
 So much of a teens life is magical.
 Using cell phones, computers, mom and dad's generosity, everything they want is literally in their fingertips.
 How about saying to your teen; "I am willing to give up to $$$ a month and then it's up to you if you want or need anything over and above."
 Just because your teen wants to go shopping every weekend that doesn't mean you have to shell out 40 bucks so they have some spending money.
 They may buy another T-shirt or video game, but because it was just a meaningless buy, no skin off their teeth, it ends up in a pile of other impulsive boredom buys.
 Do not just mindlessly buy or give your teen money.
 Make them work for something.
 Don't deprive them of that feeling of pride when earned money is what buys them something.
 Maybe it's a job, maybe it's money for chores, but teaching them that you don't get something for nothing is a valuable lesson.

 This recent article from the New York Times offer some really interesting new options for teaching teens about money using prepaid debit cards.
 Maybe this might be a solution for you, but whatever you do...do something!!!